DBFI401 ALM AND TREASURY MANAGEMENT

 Ans 3.

-Banks are exposed to various types of risks that can impact their profitability, liquidity, and long-term viability.
-Among these, the three most significant are credit risk, market risk, and operational risk.
+Banks face several risks, but the three most critical are credit risk, market risk, and operational risk.

 Assignment Set – 2